thegetty/inventories-and-surveys/content/part-ii/chapter-8.md

 ### Data Standards and Specifications {#data-standards-and-specifications}

-Survey data standards and specifications help ensure consistency in recording resources, that the data created is valid, and that it can be readily integrated with a corresponding heritage inventory (see **Data Migration** in chapter 11 for recommendations on the latter point).
+Survey data standards and specifications help ensure consistency in recording resources, that the data created is valid, and that it can be readily integrated with a corresponding heritage inventory (see [Data Integration](/part-ii/chapter-11/#data-integration) in chapter 11 for recommendations on the latter point).
 The following are key aspects to be addressed in such standards and specifications:

 -   **Controlled values and vocabularies.** A key component of standards and specifications is controlled values and vocabularies, which use uniform concepts and terms to identify, categorize, describe, and evaluate heritage resources.
 These will align with those of the corresponding inventory and be in accordance with the standards and guidelines adopted for the survey.
 (See [chapters 2](/part-i/chapter-2/) and [3](/part-i/chapter-3/) for more on these topics.)